 Criteria for selection

 applications are only accepted from disability peak organisations (DPO) and disability advocacy organisations (DAO).
+Applications from coalitions of DPO/DPOAs are strongly encouraged.

 willingness of applicant to contribute towards the costs of participation

-demonstrated connection to UNCRPD
+demonstrated connection to United Nations Convention on the Rights of Persons with Disabilities (UNCRPD), including any experience in monitoring and reporting on the implementation of the UNCRPD in Australia

-clear outline of how attendance and participation in the forum will positively impact on the work of your organisation and progress the agenda to promote and protect the rights of people with disability in Australia and/or develop delegates’ capacity to contribute to international forums
+clear outline of how attendance and participation in the forum will positively impact on the work of your organisation, promote and protect the rights of people with disability in Australia and/or develop delegates’ capacity to contribute to international forums

-prior successful application of funding under this program

-number of other applications received for attendance at the same forum

-number of persons with disability funded in current annual cycle.

-willingness and capacity to mentor emerging young leaders to participate in the forum

 capacity to disseminate outcomes, including for example information about issues discussed, conclusions and any significant associated events or meetings.